energysistem/manuals/44373-Party 6/en/03-especificaciones.md

 - 2.1 sound system
 - Power: 240 W
 - Digital signal processor (DSP): 16 bits/ 48 kHz
-- 2" tweeter
+- 4 tweeters of 2" and 10 W each one.
-- 6.5" full range front speakers
+- 2 full range speakers of 6.5" and 100 W each one.
 - Frequency response: 20 Hz ~ 20 kHz
 - 5-band analogue equalizer
 - Wooden cabinet speakers